Great Yarmouth College

 Please see Entry Requirements below.

-This course offers a specific background into the world of commercial computing, its decision making processes and the finances and budgets involved, as well as the applications that all organisations employ.
-Students get involved in a range of activities including setting up and exploiting web services from simple web pages to data rich sites with database connections, building and testing networks and internet works, designing and coding software using a variety of programming languages (including VB.Net, C# and Java), system administration, analysing user needs and developing robust database systems.
+This course offers specific background and develops the skills necessary for the world of contemporary computing, as well as the applications that all organisations employ.
+Students get involved in a range of activities including setting up and exploiting web applications and mobile technologies, exploring the architecture of computer systems and the human-computer interactions, developing skills in IT project management, understanding programming as well as examining contemporary programming languagesin detail and building their academic skills through research projects.
 This course helps students develop vocationally related technical skills and abilities, along with academic insight and understanding.
 It is designed to reflect contemporary computing practice.

 Assessment is through a variety of methods including examinations, assignments, group projects, presentations.
 The Progression Route includes a dissertation or research project.
 Assessment will normally focus on practical as well as academic abilities.
 These courses provide students with relevant and up-to-date skills required to enter the IT professions.
 Students can also progress on to the BSc (Hons) Applied Computing degree at University of Suffolk.